 What Kinds of Accidents Are Considered Rear-End Collisions in Roswell?

-We consider an accident as a “rear end collision” any time the front end of one vehicle hits the back end of another vehicle.
-Other factors may be involved, but we still call it a rear end collision.
-Some rear end accidents happen at high speeds on the interstate, while others occur in parking lots where the cars are just crawling along.
-While high speed crashes are more likely to cause serious injuries, we have seen many cases where drivers and passengers suffer painful injuries from low speed collisions.
+We consider an accident as a “rear-end collision” any time the front of a vehicle hits the back end of another vehicle.
+Other factors may be involved, but we still call it a rear-end collision.
+Some such accidents happen at high speeds on the interstate, while others occur in parking lots where the cars are just crawling along.

 - Someone exceeding the speed limit